Alec13355/AzureBarista/gatsby-starter-blog/content/blog/microsoft-build/index.md

 1. Microsoft Build overall thoughts and was it worth it?
 2. You can host AKS on your own stuff!
-3. Cosmos DB has a free teir (and serverless offering)?
+3. Cosmos DB has a free tier (and serverless offering)?
 4. Github code spaces?
 5. Azure Arc?
 6. Azure Ledger?